Dealing with contract disputes

 Second step, determine how serious the breach is

-Any failure to act in accordance with the terms of a contract will constitute a breach of contract, but you need to assess the seriousness of the breach to understand the ramifications.
-Sometimes the breach will be so severe that the other party will be entitled to terminate the contract and claim compensation.
-On other occasions the breach will not be serious enough to justify bringing the contract to an end but may still warrant a small amount of compensation and perhaps an apology.
+Any failure to comply with the terms and conditions of the breach to understand the ramifications.
+Sometimes the breach will be in the middle of the contract and claim compensation.
+On other occasions the breach will not be serious enough for a small amount of compensation.

 Third step, think about possible resolution